Syed ArhamSyed Arham(Author)

 TriPeaks Solitaire

-Challenging players to conquer peaks, TriPeaks Solitaire offers a new twist on the traditional game of Solitaire.
-The entire layout of the game is in the form of three peaks, which players aim to clear.
-Once you clear these ‘peaks,’ you will win the game.
+TriPeaks Solitaire offers a new twist on the traditional game by challenging players to conquer peaks.
+The entire layout takes the form of three pyramids, which you must clear.
+Once you clear these peaks, you win the game.

 Tips to Win

-• Building longer sequences will help you score more, helping you win the game.
+• Building longer sequences helps you score more.
+This, in turn, helps you win the game.

-• Uncover cards systematically in this game.
-Move from one row to another, as this ensures that players reveal more cards in each peak.
+• Uncover cards systematically.
+Move from one row to another.
+This helps you reveal more cards in each peak.

 Golf Solitaire